Substantial revision: October 2021

 a) gradually introduce a Land Value Tax (see LD400) to reduce profits from speculation on existing homes and development sites, and in the short term increase the amount of land held by Community Land Trusts (see HO513-514);

-b) deter speculative investors by introducing rent controls and more secure tenancy agreements (see HO519), abolishing national and local tax breaks for Buy-to-Let investors and landlords that related to mortgage and purchase costs (see HO521), and banning the purchase of residential property by people who are neither British citizens nor resident in the country (see HO531).;
+b) deter speculative investors by introducing rent controls and more secure tenancy agreements (see HO519), abolishing any national and/or local tax breaks for Buy-to-Let investors and landlords that relate to mortgage and purchase costs (see HO521), and banning the purchase of residential property by people who are neither British citizens nor resident in the country (see HO531);

-c) require council tax premiums on second homes and long-term empty homes (see HO603), and introduce a new planning use class for second homes (non permanent residences) so that planning permission must be sought if homes are built or bought for that purpose, enabling local authorities to control their proliferation;
+c) ensure there are no incentives for owning multiple properties over one, through policies such as requiring council tax premiums on second homes and long-term empty homes (see HO603), and introducing a new planning use class for second homes (non-permanent residences) so that planning permission must be sought if homes are built or bought for that purpose, enabling local authorities to control their proliferation;

 d) introduce a new duty for the Bank of England to constrain house price growth through its monetary and financial policy levers, rather than allowing finance to push up prices as has happened in recent decades through policies such as quantitative easing and cheap credit, aiming for house price stability while balancing this with other objectives;

 e) abolish policies such as Help to Buy that subsidise demand and so push up prices.